fralik/CGM/README.markdown

-﻿## CGM: Custom Google™ Menu, v.1.0
+# CGM: Custom Google Menu, v.1.0
 #

 Custom Google™ Menu aims to help you arrange links to Google services on the Gmail™ page.
 Links are represented as boxes and the new layout is created by dragging and dropping these boxes.
 It works both in Opera and Chrome browsers.
 This extension is a result of further work on [Reader Is Back](https://github.com/fralik/Reader-is-back) extension.

 ## Installation process

-However, you could build the extension from the source code I encorage you to download it from [Opera Extensions]() or [Chrome Extensions](https://chrome.google.com/webstore/detail/jlmhhcdodlafcgaopokedcaejpbiagkk) websites.
+However, you could build the extension from the source code I encorage you to download it from [Opera Extensions](https://addons.opera.com/en/addons/extensions/details/cgm-custom-google-menu/?display=en) or [Chrome Extensions](https://chrome.google.com/webstore/detail/jlmhhcdodlafcgaopokedcaejpbiagkk) websites.

 ## Known issues